Learn The Alchemy of Herbal Medicine

 What makes this course different from other herbal courses?

 I teach the energetics of herbs based on a medicine wheel, and weave the wisdom of materia medica and client care based on my background as a classical homeopath.
 I’m a 3rd-generation herbalist, classical homeopath, and have studied and apprenticed with many seasoned healers.
-My clinical practice spanning over ten years has been my greatest education in bringing it all alive.
+My clinical practice spanning over fifteen years has been my greatest education in bringing it all alive.